HamedSiasi/utm-sd-example/README.md

 Next you need to build an application to be bootloaded from the SD card.

-# Set up application to use bootloader
+# Set Up An Application To Be Bootloaded

 The next step is to build an application you can combine with your bootloader to create a loadable image.
 Clone the application of your choice and, in the `mbed_app.json` for that application, add the following: